willvin313/PHPRad-Helpful-Resources/README.md

 This repo provides a list of helpful resources for phprad, to make learning easier.

-*Click "Watch/Star" to get an email notification once an update is made to this repository.*
+*Click "Watch/Star" to get an email notification once an update is made to this repository.
+And contributions are also welcomed*

 ## Sample Projects